-The Best Synth Pedals with Tracking Oscillators – A Guide
+Best Synth Pedals with Tracking Oscillators – A Buyer’s Guide

 Synth pedals are among the most misunderstood devices in the stompbox universe.
 Maybe because they are toys for musicians (guitar and bass players) whose job description doesn’t necessarily imply an understanding of synthesis in all of its deepest subtleties.

 This page focuses on stompboxes that track and convert your guitar signal into a simpler wave produced by an oscillator.

 To shed light on the various kind of synth pedals on the market, we published this article, which is highly recommended for those who are looking to buy their first synth stompbox.
 As you will find out, some pedals promoted as “synth” ones are mostly just filters and/or filter + fuzz combinations, i.e. effects applied on the guitar’s own signal that were already used by guitarists in the ’60s (like the classic Hendrixian fuzz + wah combo).

 This page you are reading will instead focus on stompboxes that entirely replace the guitar signal, tackling the first category of pedals listed in the aforementioned article: the “Analog-Style Synth Pedals That Track Your Signal And Feed It Into An Oscillator.”
 Let’s quote here the paragraph that describes what these pedals do: